DamonMohammadbagher/NativePayload_ICMP/EBOOK/README.md

 after this step you will have Script.sh file then you can use that from "Client side" after this step then you can use (NativePayload_ICMP.sh  "w.x.y.z" ) from "Server side"  to send Ping Request to "Client Side":

+step 0 : (windows side) NativePayload_ICMP.exe shtext "your test text or String"

+Note: with "step0" you will have new Script File with name "Script.sh" .

 step 1 (client side) with IPv4 (192.168.10.10) : ./script.sh

 step 2 (server side) : ./NativePayload_ICMP.sh  "192.168.10.10"

+Note: "Step 2" should run after "Step 1" immediately after "2 or 3" seconds